A loan commitment letter or mortgage commitment letter is frequently an overlooked step in the process of buying a home.

 What is a loan commitment?

-While they sound like similar concepts (some places use them interchangeably), they have distinct differences for most institutions.
+While they sound like similar concepts (and while some people even use the terms interchangeably), they have distinct differences for most institutions.

 It’s essential to review the steps of securing a loan and what they mean.